-One from a choice of 4-5 advanced options, plus a RESEARCH PROJECT (including write-up, presentation and viva) and EXTENDED ESSAY.
+Two from a choice of 9-10 advanced options, plus a RESEARCH PROJECT (including write-up, presentation and viva) and SUBMITTED ESSAY.
 Focus on a spirit of enquiry and critical thinking.

-allow development of knowledge/interest in specialist areas, and offer additional research and presentation opportunities
+specialist areas, and offer additional research and presentation opportunities